Bank Holiday delivery & collection

 Menstrual migraine

 This type of migraine is related to falling levels of oestrogen in the run-up to your period.
 If you get menstrual migraines, you’ll probably experience symptoms in the two days before you start menstruating, or in the first three days of your period.
+Find out what else you can experience around your period here

 If you think you might have this condition, try keeping a diary to keep track of when symptoms occur in your cycle.
-This will help your GP prescribe effective treatment and work out if your symptoms are caused by any other triggers
+This will help your GP prescribe effective treatment and work out if your symptoms are caused by any other triggers.

 Hemiplegic migraine

-A hemiplegic migraine is a type of migraine that causes weakness down one side of the body, and sometimes numbness and pins and needles too.
-The weakness might affect the face, arm and leg.
+As well as affecting one side of the body, the weakness might affect the face, arm and leg.
 Normally this type of migraine also involves head pain, which may come before or after the weakness.

 Symptoms can last between one hour and several days, although most of the time the weakness will have gone away within 24 hours.
 Find out more about hemiplegic migraines